eduvpn/apple/Pods/Moya/Readme.md

 ## Sample Project

 There's a sample project in the Demo directory.
-To use it, run `pod install` to download the required libraries.
+To use it, run `carthage update` to download the required libraries.
 Have fun!

 ## Project Status